open-telemetry/opentelemetry-dotnet/docs/trace/getting-started/README.md

 [OpenTelemetry
 Span](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/trace/api.md#span).
-OpenTelemetry TracerProvider which is setup at the beginning is configured subscribe to the activities from the source `MyCompany.MyProduct.MyLibrary`, and export it to `ConsoleExporter`, which simply displays it on the console.
+OpenTelemetry TracerProvider which is setup at the beginning is configured to subscribe to the activities from the source `MyCompany.MyProduct.MyLibrary`, and export it to `ConsoleExporter`, which simply displays it on the console.